 You can replace ‘C’ with the letter of the drive you want to find the serial number for.

 You will notice that while the C drive on my system has a serial number, it has no label.
 If your volume doesn’t have a label, it’s nothing to worry about.
 A label is an option field for drives.
-It’s just the name you wold give your drive.
+It’s just the name you would give your drive.
 People do not normally name the drives on their system.
-If you were to run the same command on a USB drive that you’ve named, you will likely get a label.
+If you were to run the same command on a USB drive that you’ve named, you would likely get a label.

 Hard Drive Serial Number

 The hard drive serial number or the SSD serial number is different from the volume serial number.
-To find the hard drive serial number or the solid state drive serial number, enter the following command in the Command Prompt.
+To find the hard drive serial number or the solid-state drive serial number, enter the following command in the Command Prompt.

 wmic diskdrive get serialnumber